-The successful applicant will be required to complete the following CBITN training program activities:
+UPDATED: The successful applicant will be required to complete the following CBITN training program activities as a condition of funding:

-- The CBITN core curriculum content, related to conducting and designing behavioural research (approximately 30 hours); - Content in the past has included topics such as: Basic Concepts and Unique Elements of Behavioural Interventions and Trials; Theories of Behaviour Change; Persons with Lived Experience Engagement and Designing for Implementation; Behavioural Intervention Development Models; Optimising Interventions: Introduction to MOST; Clinical Trial Designs; Pilot Studies; Evaluation: Outcomes and Fidelity Measures; Implementation Science; Knowledge Transfer and Mobilization; and The Use of Reporting Guidelines (CONSORT, TIDieR). - 2.
-At least one professional skill development training opportunity (e.g., workshop, course, etc.), these can range from 4 -20 hours depending on the course; - A variety of programs are available through the participating core academic institutions.
+- 1. The CBITN core curriculum content, related to conducting and designing behavioural research (approximately 30 hours); - Content in the past has included topics such as: Basic Concepts and Unique Elements of Behavioural Interventions and Trials; Theories of Behaviour Change; Persons with Lived Experience Engagement and Designing for Implementation; Behavioural Intervention Development Models; Optimising Interventions: Introduction to MOST; Clinical Trial Designs; Pilot Studies; Evaluation: Outcomes and Fidelity Measures; Implementation Science; Knowledge Transfer and Mobilization; and The Use of Reporting Guidelines (CONSORT, TIDieR). - 2.
+At least one professional skill development training activity (e.g., workshop, course, etc.), these can range from 4 -20 hours depending on the course; - A variety of programs are available through the participating core academic institutions.
 Options are available in both English and French - 3.
-Attend either the CBITN regional or national networking event (1 to 3 day events); - 4.
-Completion the CBITN Equity, Diversity, Inclusion, and Accessibility (EDIA) Training (approximately 2 hours) - 5.
-Participate in the CBITN Mentee Forum (a participatory forum designed for mentees to share and offer feedback on CBITN activities) - This mentee led group meets approximately 4 times per year, which each meeting last 1 hour.
+Attend at least 1 CBITN networking event (regional or national 1- to 3-day events); - 4.
+The CBITN Equity, Diversity, Inclusion, and Accessibility (EDIA) Training (approximately 2 hours) - 5.
+Participate in the CBITN Mentee Forum (a participatory forum designed for mentees to share and offer feedback on CBITN activities) - This mentee led group meets approximately 4 times per year, each meeting lasting up to an hour. - The Mentee Committee is dedicated to supporting CBITN trainees throughout their fellowship journey.
+Its mission is to foster a sense of community among trainees, provide a safe and inclusive space for open discussions, and offer peer support to address questions, concerns, and challenges.
+Through mentorship, collaboration, and shared experiences, it aims to enhance the trainee experience, promote well-being, and empower future leaders in behavioural intervention research.

-The successful applicant will also have access to the following CBITN training program activities:
+Successful applicants will also have access to the following CBITN training program opportunities:

-- 1. Funding for internships - These provide opportunities to undertake an experiential internship ideally outside of academia.
+- 1. Funding for internships - These provide opportunities to undertake an experiential internship ideally outside of academia. - This immersive experience provides opportunity for unique and focused professional development that can last up to 12-weeks. - CBITN provides up to \$6,000 CAD in additional funds to support the internship experience. - 2.
+Funding for additional training opportunities - There are funding opportunities to offset costs to attend additional training opportunities that are associated with the mentees planned career path.

-- This immersive experience provides opportunity for unique and focused professional development that can last up to 12-weeks. - CBITN provides up to \$6,000 CAD in additional funds to support the internship experience. - 2.
-Funding for additional training opportunities - There are funding opportunities to offset costs to attend additional training opportunities that are associated with the mentees planned career path. - 3.
-Acquired certified training in Good Clinical Practice (ICH-GCP) and Health Canada Division 5 regulatory compliance. - Through our partnership with CANTRAIN, all mentees can access regulatory general trial training.
+- 3. Acquired certified training in Good Clinical Practice (ICH-GCP) and Health Canada Division 5 regulatory compliance. - Through our partnership with CANTRAIN, all mentees can access regulatory general trial training.